To see all our Best Buys and the rest of the kettles we've tested, to to our kettle reviews.

 Our quick video guide explains the most important things to consider when you’re buying your next kettle.

-From the essential to the optional, here are the key features to consider when choosing a kettle:
+From the essential to the optional, here are some of the key features to consider when choosing a kettle.

 Minimum fill/one-cup boil

 If you often make tea for one, or just want to save energy, look out for a kettle with a low minimum fill level (less than 300ml).
 Some kettles will force you to boil as many as four cups' worth in one go, leaving you waiting longer and wasting water and energy.

 A loud whistling kettle can be really annoying, particularly if you have an open-plan kitchen/living area.
 Some kettles are marketed as being especially quiet, but this doesn't always hold true.